SourcePot/datapool/README.md

 # Datapool
 Many organizations run large complex software packages and flexibility is not necessarily their strong point.
 Simple customer specific adjustments or process changes are very time-consuming and expensive.
 Low-code development platforms or bots promise to bring back flexibility, but can themselves be a closed ecosystem.
-Datapool is a lightweight open source web application that gives control back to the user or smaller organizational units within a company.
-Datapool can carry out periodic data crunching with processes defined at team or department level.
-Datapool can also be used to bridge temporary gaps, for testing processes as well as for production.
+Datapool is a lightweight open source web application that gives control back to the user or smaller organizational units within an organization.
+Datapool can be configured to carry out periodic data crunching with processes defined at team or department level.
+Datapool can also bridge temporary gaps, for testing processes as well as in a production environment.

 <img src="./assets/img/ComparisonWithSAP.png" alt="Example application"/>

-Datapool was originally developed to process invoices (pdf documents) within a patent department, in which all invoice data is extracted, analyzed and compared with the patent files.
-The invoice data is then processed in conjunction with UNYCOM and SAP.
-In this production environment, Datapool has been used to process approx. 1000 invoices per month.
-The data is compared with approx. 200,000 cost data records and 100,000 patent files.
-Processing takes place 1-2 times per month.
+Datapool was originally developed to process invoices (pdf documents) within a patent department, in which in a frist step all invoice data is extracted, analyzed and compared with patent files. in a next step invoice data is processed in conjunction with UNYCOM and SAP.
+In this early production environment, Datapool processed approx. 1000 invoices per month.
+The data was compared with approx. 200k cost data records and 100k patent files.
+Processing took place 1-2 times per month.

 ## Sample application
-Moving data between the packages is even more challenging.
+Moving data between different packages can be challenging.
 This framework aims to fill the gap between the big software packages such as SAP and e.g. UNYCOM in the setup of an IPR or patent department.
 The software is designed to relieve people from mindless repetitive tasks, allowing them to focus on the valuable tasks.

 <img src="./assets/img/ExampleApplication.png" alt="Example application" style="width:90%;"/>

-The figure shows a typical application example in a company software setup including SAP and UNYCOM.
+The figure shows a typical application example of a company software ecosystem including SAP and UNYCOM.
 UNYCOM is used by patent departments of larger enterprises.
 UNYCOM manages patent files including cost records.
 There can be a substantial amount of incoming invoices.
 The payment is usually dealt with by SAP but the invoice data (content) as well as the documentation of the payment made through SAP needs to end up in the correct UNYCOM patent case.

 This example requires the following steps:
 1. Parsing: content extraction from the invoice.
 SAP relevant data as well as patent case specific data.